A Better Way After Brain Injury

 The footprints of her professional journey have prepared her for leading the development of CONNECT Lake Country and overseeing the leadership and management of CONNECT Langley and the growth of the company.
 Her ability to keep a strong focus along with her sense of humour goes a long way in executing team goals and supporting people to be the best they can be.
 Like the rest of the team, Patti enjoys outdoor activities and looks forward to gathering family and friends at a table with good food, good conversation and a great abundance of laughter.

-John Sherwood President
+John Sherwood CEO

 John's role at CONNECT is to provide leadership through mentoring and support and to empower those around him.
 Following his mother Janet's vision of "a better life for those living with brain injury", John enjoys watching people explore their potential.
 At the end of the day he is most proud of "our residents and ourselves".
 John's day begins and ends with his family and when time permits his pastimes are fly-fishing and skiing.